 The Latin American energy mix is mainly composed of gas, oil, biomass, and hydroelectricity, with a predominance of fossil energy resources.
 The electricity sector, on the other hand, is widely covered by hydroelectric power in almost all Latin American countries.

 Geothermal energy and renewable energies, such as wind or solar energy, are of minor importance in direct comparison with other sources of energy.
-Among the importers of energy are Panama, Costa Rica, Chile and Uruguay.
+Among the importers of energy are Panama, Costa Rica, Chile, and Uruguay.
 The exporters of energy and the largest consumers are Mexico, Brazil, Colombia, Argentina, Venezuela, and Ecuador.

 Some countries in Latin America stand out for their especially ambitious goals in the field of renewable energies.
 Chile intends to generate up to 20 percent of its electricity from renewable sources by the year 2025.
-In Costa Rica, more than 90 percent of the electricity supply is already generated from water, wind, and sun.
+In Costa Rica, more than 90 percent of the electricity supply is already generated from water, wind, and the sun.

 The global energy industry is undergoing a profound structural change.
 The debate on climate change and changes in consumer habits have helped to push a process that affects the entire energy market.
 The supra-regional cooperation between States is increasingly important.
 And here is the greatest challenge for the countries of Latin America.